Abson-dev/Data4Decision/README.md

 | Safety        | 1/6              | HH with one or more members who felt unsafe or suffered violence                                                           | 1                |

 For each indicator, a positive answer was coded as 1 and a negative answer as 0.
 Each answer was then multiplied by the indicator weight.
+MDDI Incidence (thresholds = 0.33)
+MDDI Incidence – severe deprivation (thresholds = 0.50)
-Summed together, each household gets a score out of 1, where any value greater than or equal to 0.3 equates to ‘multidimensional poverty’, i.e. deprivation across multiple sectors (‘MD Poor’).
+Summed together, each household gets a score out of 1, where any value greater than or equal to 0.33 equates to **multidimensional vulnerable**, i.e. deprivation/vulnerable across multiple sectors (‘MD Poor’).
 A household is considered deprived in any one dimension for which at least 50% of the indicators are coded as positive answers.

 ## Repository Structure